 West of southern Morocco in the Atlantic Ocean sits a cluster of volcanic islands called The Canaries.
 The Canary Islands feature a rugged volcanic landscape known for the black and white sand beaches.
 Tenerife, the largest island, is dominated by an active volcano Mt.
 Teide, which has its own astronomical observatory and is part of Teide National Park.
 Tenerife hosts a huge pre-Lent Carnival each year in the capital of Santa Cruz de Tenerife.

 Most cruise ships will dock at the piers in Santa Cruz de Tenerife.
 There are no cruise terminals or readily available public facilities at the pier.
 While docked in the city it is still a good walk to reach the central business district.
 At times there can be shuttles available to get out of the port area.

 The island does have a good bus system (CLICK HERE) that uses a pass card, the Ten+ Travel Card.
 It can be used on most all bus routes.
-The plastic card itself can be purchased at various outlets around the island for €2 plus a €5 minimum charge amount amount.
-The island of Tenerife is a large covering almost 100 square miles with a trip from one end to the other being about fifty miles.
+The plastic card itself can be purchased at various outlets around the island for €2 plus a €5 minimum charge amount.
+The island of Tenerife is large covering almost 100 square miles with a trip from one end to the other being about fifty miles.

 Because of the distances that you need to cover to see the island on a short visit it’s recommended that you rent a car or take a tour.

 The Canary Islands, like Spain are part of the EU making the local currency the Euro.
 Credit cards are widely accepted but you will need to use the Euro for cash transactions.